-Put in special lighting for your collections if you want to show off all of your items.
+Put in special lighting for your collections if you want to really showcase your items.

 Man cave games and activities

-Nietzsche said, “In every real man a child is hidden that wants to play”, so go ahead, indulge that child with all the toys it could possibly want to share on playdates.
-Retro faves as ubiquitous as the pool table include the dartboard, board games, table tennis, football tables, air hockey tables and chess sets.
-Some men set up their own personal vintage arcade gaming system, others have got to have a poker table – so let’s take a look at some awesome man cave ideas for games.
+Nietzsche said, “In every real man a child is hidden that wants to play”.
+So go ahead, indulge that child with all the toys it could possibly want to share on (grownup) playdates.
+A pool table is the obvious choice.
+Other retro faves include dartboards, board games, table tennis, football tables, air hockey tables and chess sets.
+Or you could set up your own vintage arcade gaming system.
+Others just have to have a poker table – so let’s take a look at some awesome man cave ideas for games.

-Many a man cave is part-gym and there’s nothing wrong with setting up a space for getting on your treadmill or weightlifting, being active, rocking out to music—getting physical is an easy stress-buster.
+Many a man cave is inevitably part-gym.
+But there’s nothing wrong with setting up a space for getting on your treadmill or weightlifting, being active, rocking out to music.
+Getting physical is an easy stress-buster.

 Well if you can afford it, why wouldn’t you put your very own bowling alley in your home and up your strike rate!